SSO allows your team to access Dropbox without having to remember another password

 Configure integration with Dropbox

-To configure the integration with Dropbox, follow the instructions listed in the Tutorial view.
+To configure the integration with Dropbox, follow the instructions listed in the Tutorial view (which will appear when you save the initial configuration settings).

 Choose the connections to use with your SSO integration.
 Users in enabled connections will be allowed to log in to Dropbox.
 By default, all configured connections are enabled.